priyanshu9896/AI-Resume-Checker/README.md

    Seeking an AI/ML Engineer with strong knowledge of deep learning, NLP, and computer vision.
 Must be proficient in Python, TensorFlow, and OpenCV.
 Experience with LLMs is a plus.

+## Sample Job Descriptions for Testing

+You can use the following job descriptions to test the AI Resume Matcher or use any job description according to you.

+1. **Frontend Developer**
+   We are looking for a Frontend Developer skilled in React.js, JavaScript, and UI/UX principles.
+Knowledge of Tailwind CSS and TypeScript is a plus.
+The role involves building responsive and interactive web applications.

+2. **Data Scientist**
+   Seeking a Data Scientist with expertise in Python, machine learning, and data visualization.
+Experience with TensorFlow, PyTorch, and SQL is preferred.
+The role involves analyzing large datasets and developing predictive models.

+3. **Backend Engineer**
+   Hiring a Backend Engineer proficient in Node.js, Express.js, and database management (PostgreSQL, MongoDB).
+   Experience with RESTful APIs and cloud services like AWS or Azure is a plus.

+4. **Cybersecurity Analyst**
+   Looking for a Cybersecurity Analyst skilled in network security, penetration testing, and threat detection.
+   Familiarity with tools like Wireshark, Metasploit, and SIEM solutions is preferred.

+5. **AI/ML Engineer**
+   Seeking an AI/ML Engineer with strong knowledge of deep learning, NLP, and computer vision.
+Must be proficient in Python, TensorFlow, and OpenCV.
+Experience with LLMs is a plus.

 ## 📝 Future Improvements
 - 🔥 Resume improvement suggestions
 - 🧠 AI-based resume optimization tips